frees-io/freestyle/docs/src/main/tut/docs/core/algebras.md

 ## Convenient type aliases

 All companions generated with `@free` define a `sealed trait Op[A]` as the root node of the requests ADT.
-You may use this to manually build `Coproduct` types which will serve in the parameterization of your application and code as in the example below
+You may use this to manually build `Coproduct` types which will serve in the parametrization of your application and code as in the example below:

 ```tut:book
 import cats.data.Coproduct